Geowil/Geowil_AWP/README.md

 ## Version Changelog
+- Version 1.3.5 Changelog:
+  - Fixed several bugs related to a negative select index.

+  - Fixed the -- stat sign bug by removing the code that was causing it.
+It was not needed.

+  - Fixed a bug that would sometimes cause five stats to be drawn on one line in the blacksmith status window.

+  - Fixed a bug that was causing SP/EX params to be improperly processed into integers instead of floats.
+This will invalidate old save games.

+  - Fixed a bug that was causing weapons to be saved incorrectly if you have previously saved the game during the same session and either had removed weapons from your inventory or had unequipped actor's weapons and then saved again.

+  - Fixed a bug that was causing param level bonuses to load incorrectly.
+Old save files will still have this issue as it is likely that if you saved multiple times that these bonuses were stripped out of the save file.

+  - Fixed a bug where SP/EX params were not being applied correctly to weapons.

+  - Fixed a bug that was causing SP/EX parameters to show many decimal places.

+  - Fixed several bugs that were allowing traits to exceed 100%.

+  - Fixed a bug where the parameter sign would sometimes show incorrectly when a base weapon had the same parameter as a donor weapon during synthesis.

+  - Fixed a bug that would crash the game when trying to buy a weapon while having one equipped.

+  - Fixed a bug that would crash the game when trying to sell a weapon.

+  - Fixed a bug which caused the price to show incorrectly when selling a weapon.

+  - Fixed a bug which invalidated the gold amount when selling a weapon.

+  - Fixed a bug which was preventing weapons from being sold.

+  - Added missing note tag info to the "Windbag" npc.

+  - Added plugin parameters to show only non-0 weapon parameters and to enable restrctions on synthesizing as well as plugin commands to toggle these from in-game.

+  - Added two new note tag attributes: ExpMulti and SynthRecReq.

+  - Added a new feature which alters the blacksmith status window depending on which action panel command item you have selected to give more pertinent information about that command item.

+  - Added a new feature which alters the help text for action window commands when the current weapon fails to meet a condition for using that command.

+  - Changed how SP/EX params are displayed in the blacksmith status window.
+They now correctly show as percentages.

+  - Added a new area with challenging enemies.

+  - Added some new weapons, stronger armor, and stronger healing items.

+  - Added a shop npc to the npc area.

+  - Added some hidden items to the new area.

+  - Added the new plugin information to the "Windbag' npc.

 - Version 1.0.1 Changelog:
   - Fixed an issue which was causing the "Level Weapon" help text to not display and then updated all of the help text in the Blacksmith action window.